Q. What is Amazon Lumberyard?

 Q. What device platforms does Lumberyard support?

 Lumberyard currently supports PC, Xbox One, and PlayStation 4.
 Note that Sony and Microsoft only permit developers who have passed their screening process to develop games for their platforms.
-The latest release of Lumberyard also includes a preview of mobile support for iOS devices (currently, A8 GPU devices, including iPhone 6 and iPad Air 2) and Android devices (Nvidia Shield).
-Support for broader mobile hardware is coming soon, Mobile support for iOS and Android devices is coming soon, along with additional support for Mac and Linux.
+The latest release of Lumberyard also includes a preview of mobile support for iOS devices (currently, A8 GPU devices, including iPhone 6 and iPad Air 2) and Android devices (devices equivalent in performance to the Samsung Note 5 and Motorola Nexus 6).
+Support for broader mobile hardware is coming soon, along with additional support for Mac and Linux.

 Q. Does Lumberyard support VR?

 Yes.
 We have been actively working on VR within Lumberyard for some time now, and it looks great.
-We are currently upgrading our VR integration to support Rift SDK 1.0 and OpenVR for the HTC Vive, which will be included in a future release soon.
+We currently support Oculus Rift SDK 1.0 and OpenVR for the HTC Vive, and will be including support for devices based on OSVR in an upcoming release.
+We also support a generic HMD “gem”, making it relatively easy to implement support for any desired HMD by building your own gem to our HMD interface.

 Q. How do I get started with Xbox and PlayStation game development?